Ganta-Karthik1999/IOT-Based-Agriculture-Monitoring-system/README.md

   - We have integrated an OpenCV code running on a Raspberry Pi to detect soil moisture levels based on the color of the soil.
 The system classifies soil as dry or wet and updates this data in real-time to enhance the overall monitoring capabilities.
   - The detected soil moisture levels are visualized on the user-friendly dashboard, providing a more comprehensive understanding of field conditions.
 ## Training Images
+-The beloe are the test images used for Training the model.

 ![Train Image 1](https://drive.google.com/uc?id=1so0SUOcEQAiTMugqzvlKehHNdd_XMYTG)

 ![Train Image 2](https://drive.google.com/uc?id=1mSnT48SSiJFtpZJ6Tn69GGLHYghpDIn1)

 ## Testing Images

+The below are the output of the soil moisture prediction.

 ![Test Image 1](https://drive.google.com/uc?id=1GTwGeOAivOTsde_4tHqpqj8A7si4-3t6)